 Ambiguity Avoidance

 Ambiguity is inherent in complex diverse situations, from investment decisions, relationships, and interactions to clinical practice and organizational settings.
 Though ambiguity was initially thought of as being similar or identical to risk, researchers have over the years come to conceptualize it as a separate unique construct (McLain 2015, Gard & Leung 2020).
+In the psychology literature, ambiguity often refers to “stimuli that are complex, unfamiliar, or insoluble” (McLain 2009, p.
+976), yet in the economics and decision-making literature literature, ambiguity is conceptualized differently, more in line with the target’s reference to “the uncertainty about the success probability itself” (Curley et al, 1986, p.
+230).
+This differentiation was further supported by Jach and Smillie (2019) demonstrating that ambiguity intolerance from the personality perspective has little association to ambiguity aversion from decision theory perspective.
+For the purpose of this paper we will be focusing on the target’s definition.

 Risk is typically characterized by having a known probability of given outcomes, whereas ambiguity is often conceptualized as an unknown probability of given outcomes (De Groot & Thurik 2018; Ellsberg 1961).
 Imagine for example an investment fund manager facing a choice between two funds.
 The first fund has a 50% guaranteed chance of yielding $1000, whereas the second fund has an unknown probability of a guaranteed chance of paying $1000.
 Both funds, on average, seem to have the same risk of 50%.
+The second fund is considered equivalent to the first fund with the same risk of 50%, given that the averaging of all the range of possibilities equals 50%.
 Yet, the second fund introduces an additional layer of ambiguity, giving a range of options for risk and introducing a level of uncertainty.
 Given a choice between a fund with a certain risk and another with more uncertainty regarding the risk, investors tend towards ambiguity avoidance, in that they prefer the higher certainty first fund over the other more ambiguous fund (Becker & Brownson, 1964; Slovic & Tversky, 1974).

 Curley et al. (1986) examined several plausible theoretically driven explanations for ambiguity aversion suggested in the previous literature: hostility, other-evaluation (Ellsberg, 1963), self-evaluation (Ellsberg, 1963), forced-choice (Roberts, 1963), and uncertainty avoidance (Curley et al., 1968).
-Among these, they concluded other-evaluation as the most promising and likely mechanism, in that people avoid ambiguity so that their decision would be justifiable to others given social norms.
+Among these, Curley et al. (1986) concluded other-evaluation as the most promising and likely mechanism, in that people avoid ambiguity because of anticipated evaluation.
+A decision made based on known probabilities is easier to justify than a decision made based on unknown probabilities. especially when the decision maker is accountable to another person for their decision, or that when or that when “the decision maker desires to appear competent to others” (Curley et al, 1986, p.
+232) therefore people are more likely to choose a decision that has known probabilities.

 Choice of target for replication: Curley et al. (1986)